 6. French 75

 Created in the New York Bar, Paris, the French 75 dates back to World War I when in 1915 bartender Harry MacElhone made the champagne, lemon and gin concoction but also included absinthe and calvados.
-Said to give a kick that felt like being shelled with the French 75mm field gun, it’s has since been pared back but is still a potent cocktail perfect for daring drinkers.
+Said to give a kick that felt like being shelled with the French 75mm field gun, it’s has since been pared back but is still a potent cocktail perfect for the daring drinkers.

 60ml Dry gin